darktire/BaublesEX/README.md

 ## Add ~~and wait to add~~ some new functions:
 - [x] customizable bauble slots
-  - [x] customize bauble types and quantities
+  - [x] customize default types and quantities in baubles container
   - [x] item can be defined as bauble
-  - [x] various abilities for each entity
+  - [x] modify baubles container of each entity independently
 - [x] more apis
-  - [x] provide the method to add specific baubles for player
+  - [x] provide the method to add bauble slots for specific  player
   - [x] provide register for bauble type
   - [x] provide register for existed item
+  - [x] provide baubles ability for more entity (like armor stand)
+  - [x] provide event when exchange baubles
+  - [x] provide multiple types for one bauble
 - [x] more configure
 - [x] more command
 - [x] add bauble button in creative tab